CivicTechFredericton/mealplanner/README.md

 direnv allow
 ```

+Then run,

-Then, follow the instructions in the `data/README.md` file to import the data for the database tables - products, meals and ingredients.
+`bun importRecipes.ts` to import the meals and ingredients
+and
+`bun importProducts.ts` to import the products.

 ## For v2